boazsegev/neorack/SPEC.md

 ## NeoRack Applications

-A NeoRack application is any Ruby object that responds to the method `call` where the `call` method accepts two arguments (`request`, `response`). i.e.,
+A NeoRack application is any Ruby object that responds to the method `call`.
+The `call` method accepts two arguments (`request`, `response`). i.e.,

 ```ruby
 APP = Proc.new {|request, response| response << "Hello World" }
 ```

-For backwards compatibility reasons, a NeoRack Application that returns while both `response.streaming?` and `response.finished?` would return `false` **SHOULD NOT** return an `Array` instance object as its final value - otherwise the returned value might be processed.
+For backwards compatibility reasons, a NeoRack Application that returns while both `response.streaming?` and `response.finished?` would return `false` **SHOULD NOT** return an `Array` instance object as its final value - otherwise the returned value might be processed according the [CGI Rack specifications](https://github.com/rack/rack/blob/master/SPEC.rdoc).

 If both `response.streaming?` and `response.finished?` return `false` after the Application returns, the Server **MUST** call `response.finish`.